Spring Framework 6.1 introduces RestClient a new Fluent API to make synchronous HTTP requests

 Overview

-In this tutorial, weβre going to demonstrate a range of operations where and How the RestClient
+In this tutorial, weβre going to demonstrate a range of operations where and How the RestClient can be used.

 Instantiate the RestClient